ready4-dev/readyforwhatsnext/content/en/docs/Getting-started/Software/Libraries/Types/Module/index.md

 ---

-Computational models developed with ready4 are intended to be both generalisable (they are tools that can be used in multiple decision contexts) and modular (they are comprised of self-contained components, each of which performs a narrow sub-set of tasks).
+Computational models developed with ready4 are intended to be both [transferable](/docs/getting-started/concepts/transferable/)  (they are tools that can be used in multiple decision contexts) and [modular](/docs/getting-started/concepts/module/)  (they are comprised of self-contained components, each of which performs a narrow sub-set of tasks).
 For these reasons, ready4 computational models are developed and distributed as libraries of modules.

 The three types of computational module libraries are: